 After your run you will park at the top of the hill with other competitors and wait for the racing to cease so the road can be open to regular traffic for a few minutes.
 Then you and your group will parade down the hill and wave at the spectators as you head down to prepare for your second run.
 The second run is just like the first (only hopefully faster).
 The first day ends with the racers getting together for some cold beverages and some bench racing.

 The second day is a repeat of the first, with two more runs each and you will again be required to work the course.
 The second day is an interesting one because you will have spent the entire night before pouring over your GoPro footage trying to find ways to improve your time.
 The good news is the corners are numbered so you can mentally keep track of where you are on course (since most of the corners look identical).
 There may be some delays during the day, not from more logging trucks, but from your competitors smashing into trees.
-The hillclimb operates with a tow truck at the bottom of the mountain for good reason, as things get bent.
-Some recoveries take longer than others and you may find yourself sitting in grid with your helmet on for a long time as you wait to see the unsightly view of a totaled racecar (which in most cases is a street car) being drug off the course.
+The Hillclimb operates with a tow truck at the bottom of the mountain for good reason, as things get bent.
+A reliable and quality Vancouver tow truck company (or one near the racecourse) could really help with towing away the damaged cars since those can also harm other vehicles due to mountainous roads.
+During such events, some recoveries take longer than others, and you may find yourself sitting in the grid with your helmet on for a long time as you wait to see the unsightly view of a totaled racecar (which in most cases is a street car) being dragged off the course.

 Hillclimbers are a unique dedicated group of motorsport junkies.
 They are like most car folks but they have a little more grit to them.
 They will total a car on the hill one year, find a new unibody, completely rebuild the car, and then be back to the hill to do it all over again (risking the rebuilt car in the process).
 Hillclimbers are always thinking about the record and what they can do to beat that record.
 Sometimes that might be their own personal record, while other times it might be a class record or the overall hill record.
 They study the hill like it is the eighth wonder of the world and they continue to search for their next tenth of a second.